Generic

 Ensure that used libraries for this purpose are securely configured and up to date

-Protect against CSRF attacks
+Protect against attacks

 CSP (Content Security Policies)